2015-SanJose-Opportunity-Hack/Repo-4/README.md

 Solution
 ------------------
-Create an app that collects the usage
+Create an app that collects the usage of the curated LitLab apps and provide customized continious feedback to imporve the leanrning.